ashikhat/CNN_Melanoma_detection/README.md

-# Project Name
+# Skin cancer classification-CNN
-> Skin cancer classification-CNN
+> This project is about classifying the skin disease images correctly

 ## Table of Contents